 Pat Metheny – Secret Story (Geffen, 1992)

-Jazz guitarist Pat Metheny explores a wide spectrum of colorful sounds on this movie soundtrack-like album.
+Jazz guitarist and composer Pat Metheny explores a wide spectrum of colorful sounds on this movie soundtrack-like album.

 Elizabeth Lunday – Secret Lives of Great Composers (Quirk Books, 2009)

 This is the book that solidified my interest in music history.
 The stories throughout are funny, shocking, and never boring.